MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-connect-zoom.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 This article provides instructions for connecting Microsoft Defender for Cloud Apps to your existing Zoom environment using the app connector API.
-This connection gives you visibility into and control over Zoom use. <!--add link to concept when we have it-->
+This connection gives you visibility into and control over Zoom use.

 ## Prerequisites